iuliaGrig/Nina-cowboy-hats/README.md

-#Nina's Cowboy Hats
+Nina's Cowboy Hats

-#It's supposed to be a website that sells cowboy hats.
-It is not responsive as of yet but will update.
+Website that "sells" cowboy hats.
+Not 100% responsive as of yet, will update.